The big idea of Freedom Season

 He sent out freedom activists to recruit more citizens for his new era/kingdom

 No wonder we are celebrating Easter!
-In the flow of the story of the world, we are the current freedom activists taking the news of Jesus' resurrection to the world.
+In the flow of the story of the world, we are the current freedom activists taking the news of the resurrection of Jesus to the world.
 And enrollment in the new "kingdom" or era is still open to all.
 No one is disqualified by their past if they now freely choose to embrace Jesus as the Messiah, the Risen King.
 All we are urging them to do is to exercise that freedom.

 If they do, they will start living in the new era of freedom and discovering a different kind of freedom than they used to think they wanted.
 They become like synchronized swimmers or ballet dancers, totally controlled by the music but not feeling at all enslaved by it.
 They are not free from the music, free to make any move they want at any time.
 They are free IN the music.
 They love the music and concentrate on it intensely, never wanting to miss any of it by even a fraction of a beat.